 Fair Use Statement

-If you or your readers are concerned about the vet health crisis in America, we encourage you to share the results of our study on your site for any noncommercial use.
-Ensure a link back to this page so your readers can see our complete findings and so our contributors earn credit for their work too.
+If you or your readers are concerned about the Vet health crisis in America, we encourage you to share the results of our study on your site for any noncommercial use.
+Include a link back to this page so your readers can see our complete findings and our contributors earn credit for their work, too.